SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Low-Code_Apps_configuration/LowCodeApps_event_config.md

 > Feeds can often contain multiple values, and therefore the values will be wrapped in a JSON array.
 To be consistent, this will also be the case when only a single value is fed.

 > [!IMPORTANT]
-> Starting from DataMiner XXX, linking a script parameter to an empty feed will fill it with an empty array.
-The popup to manually enter a parameter will no longer be shown when launching the action.
+> From DataMiner 10.3.0 [CU14]/10.4.0 [CU2]/10.4.5 onwards<!-- RN 39027 -->, linking a script parameter to an empty feed will fill it with an empty array.
+The dialog to manually enter a parameter will no longer be shown when the action is launched.
 This change can break existing implementations when it is not handled by the script.

 ## Navigating to a URL